Southern Transcon: Other improvements

 To connect central Texas to this line, the Pecos and Northern Texas Railway completed the Coleman Cutoff, running southeast from Texico to the Santa Fe subsidiary Gulf, Colorado and Santa Fe Railway at Coleman, in 1914.
 A third line was almost completed in the 1920s and 1930s, when the Santa Fe built the majority of the planned Dodge City– Colmor, NM (Colmor Cutoff), which would provide a second bypass of Raton (but not Glorieta), but construction stopped at Farley, and the line was torn up west of Boise City in 1942.

 The completion of the Belen Cutoff did not end improvements to the transcontinental route.
 The 47 mi Ellinor Cutoff opened in 1924, cutting through the Flint Hills from the original main line at Ellinor, Kansas, southwest to El Dorado on the main line to Texas.
 This allowed trains bound for the Belen Cutoff to cut directly to Mulvane, bypassing Wichita to the southeast.
 To the west, in Arizona, the Santa Fe constructed a new line between Williams and Crookton, bypassing the sharp curves and steep grades of the line via Ash Fork built by the Atlantic and Pacific Railroad in the 1880s.
 The $19.3-million realignment opened on December 19, 1960, and the old line was abandoned west of the Phoenix connection at Ash Fork.
 Smaller improvements included installation of centralized traffic control on the Belen Cutoff in the 1940s.

-Also, by October 2018, the entire Southern Transcon was double-tracked, except for two bridges: over the Missouri River at Sibley, Missouri, and crossing the Salt Fork Arkansas River at Alva, Oklahoma.
+In 2023, BNSF began construction on the second bridge over the Missouri River in Sibley.
+Once completed, the new bridge, parallel to the existing one, which once completed will eliminate the second to last single-track bottleneck on entire Southern Transcon, leaving only the crossing of the Salt Fork Arkansas River at Alva, Oklahoma, in the Panhandle Subdivision.
+In addition, in 2024, BNSF completed the track doubling between Rose Hill and Mulvane, Kansas on the Emporia Sub, which now allows for more efficient management of train traffic in both directions.

+Before the remaining sections of the Emporia Sub were doubled-tracked, most eastbound trains, under the directional traffic system, were rerouted at Mulvane to running via Wichita to Ellinor, where they rejoined the Transcon, adding extra minutes by extending the route by several kilometers, while westbound traffic remained on the Emporia Sub.

 Projects were underway to add triple- and even quadruple-track along the busiest parts.
+This includes the improvements on the Cajon Subdivision.

+Union Pacific has trackage rights along the Transcon segment between Kansas City and Joliet, primarily used by its high-priority intermodal trains Z-CIG4 and G4CI, which run daily from Global 4 Terminal Intermodal Yard in Joliet to City of Industry, California.